An Update on Insurance Coverage Among People with HIV in the United States

 - Other public coverage, including Tricare/CHAMPUS, Veteran’s Administration, or city/county coverage

-In most cases, this hierarchy classifies individuals according to the coverage source that serves as their primary payer.
-People who do not report any of the sources of insurance coverage above are classified as uninsured.
+In most cases, this hierarchy classified individuals according to the coverage source that served as their primary payer.
+People who did not report any of the sources of insurance coverage were classified as uninsured.
+(The same categories and order was applied to ACS data to develop a comparable coverage hierarchy for the general population.)
 We separately assess weighted percentages of persons receiving assistance through the Ryan White HIV/AIDS Program by health coverage type.

 We assessed distributions of health coverage type in 2015, overall and by whether the participant lived in a Medicaid expansion or non-Medicaid expansion state.
 We also examined receipt of Ryan White assistance by coverage group and viral load suppression by coverage group.
 Statistical comparisons were made using Rao-Scott chi-square tests and prevalence ratios with predicted marginal means.